SayakKDutta/Customer-Engagement-Analysis-for-an-Online-Clothing-Retailer/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

-Thank you for your contribution to the analysis. phics, purchase history) for a more comprehensive analysis.
 Investigate alternative models (e.g., decision trees) for potentially better prediction accuracy.